Vitek-Lab/MSstatsShiny/README.md

 `BiocManager::install(c('MSstatsPTM', 'biomaRt'))`
 3. Install the package by executing `devtools::install_github("Vitek-Lab/MSstatsShiny")` in the console.
 4. Run the application by executing `library(MSstatsShiny)` and `launch_MSstatsShiny()` or `MSstatsShiny::launch_MSstatsShiny()` in the console.

-### Bioconductor

-Submitted to Bioconductor for version 3.16, projected release November 2nd, 2022.

 ## Processing instructions